 Add the fact that each web page contains numerous other elements in addition to the main text, and you have a complex project that requires a professional translation agency.

-If you relied on a translator who has limited inexperience at handling website translations, there’s a very good chance that something was missed or overlooked.
+If you relied on a translator who is inexperienced at handling website translations, there’s a very good chance that something was missed or overlooked.
 This can have a significant impact on your search engine rankings, because users looking for terms in French, for example, may not see your site if there are English elements that didn’t get translated.

 Below are some of the most common things your website translation might have missed: